huggingface/blog/mantis-case-study.md

   guest: true
 ---

-<h1>Why we’re switching to Hugging Face Inference Endpoints, and maybe you should too</h1>
+# Why we’re switching to Hugging Face Inference Endpoints, and maybe you should too